-As this blog continues to grow steadily, I find myself getting more and more emails from readers (which is great by the way, keep them coming).
+As this blog continues to grow steadily, I find myself getting more and more emails from readers.
 I’ve noticed that one topic comes up over and over again.

 Seems there are a lot of us out there who have big dreams, who want to do something meaningful with our lives, away from the safe and forgettable… but we’re worried about what our parents will think.